Below you can find a complete list of Venezuelan animals. We currently track 227 animals in Venezuela and are adding more every day!

 Venezuela is one of the most biodiverse countries on the planet because it spreads across so many geographically diverse habitats.
 Among Venezuelan animals, you’ll find the crocodiles of the Orinoco Delta, the Spectacled Bear of the Andean highlands, the capybaras of the Llanos plains, the monkeys and sloths of the Amazon basin, and the Scarlet Ibis of the Caribbean coast.
 More than 4,000 species of animals live in Venezuela, including more than 350 discrete mammal and reptile species, more than 1,400 avian species, and nearly 2,000 marine species.
 Animals native to Venezuela include jaguars, the crab-eating fox, the giant anteater, and the giant otter.

 The national animal of Venezuela is the troupial (Icterus icterus), a member of the oriole family.
-These black-headed, orange-bodied birds are found throughout Venezuela’s drier forests and grasslands.
-Properly speaking, troupials are animals native to this country since they’re also found in Colombia and some Caribbean islands.
+These black-headed, orange-bodied birds are found throughout Venezuela’s drier forests and grasslands and are also known as bugle birds.
+Properly speaking, troupials are animals native to this country but they’re also found in Colombia and some Caribbean islands.

 The Most Dangerous Animals In Venezuela Today